opensourcefeed/opensourcefeed.github.io/distribution-neptune.md

 ---

 **Neptune** is a GNU/Linux distribution based on Debian *stable* branch.
-Currently, it is based on Debian 9.x *stretch*.
+Currently, it is based on Debian 11.x *Bullseye*.
 Neptune ships all packages from the Debian repositories except for Linux Kernel and some additional drivers.
 It provides a recent version of Linux Kernel and drivers for better hardware compatibility.

-The main aim of Neptune is delivering an elegant, out of the box desktop experience.
-Towards this goal, Neptune ships a simplified plasma desktop with a set of multimedia codecs, flash player, audio and video players.
+The main aim of Neptune is to deliver an elegant, out-of-the-box desktop experience.
+Towards this goal, Neptune ships a simplified plasma desktop with a set of multimedia codecs, a flash player, and audio and video players.

-Most of the packages in Neptune is inherited from Debian repositories itself.
+Most of the packages in Neptune are inherited from Debian repositories themselves.
 It also makes use of packages from Netrunner.
-Neptune also maintains their own repository to package some of the custom applications.
+Neptune also maintains their repository to package some of the custom applications.